Home Compare FIS vs UDR

 Fidelity National Information Services vs UDR: Which Stock Looks Stronger in 2026?

-UDR holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
-Fidelity National Information Services still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Fidelity National Information Services carrying a narrow edge on profitability.
+UDR still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity